fractal161/fractal161.github.io/docs/_posts/2023-08-23-so-many-gg-codes.md

 In summary, we should all ditch `XNAOOK` and use `AEEPSK` instead :D.

+*Edit 8/24/2023: Added footnote about the more complex history of XNEOOGEX, as communicated by Kirby703.*

+*Also, received some corrections and suggestions from [maya][maya], who reminded me that player 2 variables are never written to!
+This bumps the total from 1148 to 1208.*

 ### Notes

 [^score]: This is a gross (and incorrect) oversimplification of how adding points *actually* works, but that's not really important here.

+[^XNEOOGEX]: There's actually a couple of earlier messages, but these seem to be retroactively edited.
+Also, the code was allegedly mentioned in a VC on December 8th, a few days earlier.

-[^2p]: There's actually a lot of unused code for a 2 player mode, despite no such indication appearing in the released game.
+[^2p]: This is a relic of the unused 2 player mode logic, which is surprisingly complete considering how none of it appears in the actual game.

 [nes-tetris]: https://en.wikipedia.org/wiki/Tetris_(NES_video_game)
 [gg]: https://en.wikipedia.org/wiki/Game_Genie